Best Coolers and Ice Chests

 Drain plugs are extremely important in heavy-duty coolers, but what about personal-sized versions?
 Due to their size, designers do not have to worry too much about this.
 With personal-sized coolers, it is simple enough to tip them over and remove all the water.

-If you stopped reading right now, you would have all the information you needed to select the perfect cooler for your needs.
-But, there are still some factors that you can take into consideration.
-Take, for example, the models that give you multiple options.
-This can be in terms of color and design, as well as capacity.
 If you find a great cooler but come to the realization that you think the color and design is not for you, it can be a bummer to realize there are no other options.
-Honestly, this could even lead you to look an entirely different direction.
-Same situation for the amount of contents that can be placed inside the cooler at one given time, as was addressed earlier.
+Honestly, this could even lead you to look in an entirely different direction.
+Same situation for the number of contents that can be placed inside the cooler at one given time, as was addressed earlier.

 But, you will also need to cover them with towels and foil to further keep them from becoming cold.
 However, you are not going to be able to mix hot foods with cold ones.
 Yes, there are some dry compartments available in some coolers but if you have ice inside hot meals will not remain so for very long.